CBI books Rolls Royce for alleged corruption in AJT deal | Law-Order

 A contract was signed between HAL and BAE on August 30, 2010, which also contained a clause prohibiting the use of undue influence and payment of a commission.
 HAL delivered the aircraft between March 2013 and July 2016.

-In 2012, media reports alleging corruption in the Rolls Royce operations surfaced, resulting in an investigation by the Serious Fraud Office, London.
+In 2012, media reports alleging corruption in the Rolls Royce operations surfaced, resulting in an investigation by the Serious Fraud Office (SFO), London.

 The company prepared a Statement of Fact that disclosed its corrupt payments concerning transactions with countries like Indonesia, Malaysia and India.
 A deferred prosecution agreement was reached between the company and SFO.